el-kurto/nix-dokploy/README.md

 ### Database Password

-The PostgreSQL password is stored as a Docker secret.
-By default, a random password is generated automatically on first deploy.
+The PostgreSQL password is stored as a Docker secret. `database.passwordFile` is required and must point to a file containing the password.

-To manage the password yourself (recommended for production):

 ```bash
 openssl rand -base64 32 > /var/lib/secrets/dokploy-db-password